wenchiehlee-investment/Python-Actions.GoodInfo.CompanyInfo/DESIGNDOC.md

 ```

 ## 5. Future Improvements
+*   **GoodInfo Data Extraction:** If "主要業務", "相關概念", and "相關集團" are critical, a more advanced solution involving headless browser automation (e.g., Selenium, Playwright) would be required to bypass GoodInfo's anti-scraping measures.
+This would significantly increase the complexity and resource requirements of the workflow.
 *   **Anti-Scraping:** If TWSE adds stricter blocking, consider adding retry logic with exponential backoff or rotating User-Agents (though currently `verify=False` + standard headers works).
 *   **GoodInfo Integration:** If "Main Business" text is strictly required, integrate a headless browser (e.g., Selenium/Playwright) solution, though this significantly increases runtime overhead.